mlohse/LightCtrl/README.md

 * You should be able to solder SMD!
 I've chosen large components (1206) for the PCB, but of course there is the 44-pin package of the ATMEGA, which may need some practice and a decent solder iron/station.

 * The PCB and front light is powered via the 5V USB supply of the scooters throttle controller and needs to be connected in series to the throttle controller's tx data line (white cable).
-  This can be accomplished by either...
-  a) opening the throttle controller (which is glued with silicone), remove the USB socket (glued with even more silicone, big mess!), open the bridge between the USB data pins, unsolder the throttle controller's UART Tx cable and wire it through the USB data pins or...
-  b) carefully removing the outer insulation of the data cable and connecting the PCB directly
+  This can be accomplished by either opening/modifying the throttle controller (see instructions below) or creating an adapter cable which can be installed between the throttle and the motor controller (in the battery compartment).

 * The front light's plastic case needs some mechanical modification to fit a cable through the housing (drill a hole) and fit PCB into the battery compartment.

-* You'll need to remove the front light's on/off switch and solder wire between the voltage regulators enable pin (again SMD) and ground.
+* You'll need to remove the front light's on/off switch and solder wire between the voltage regulators enable pin (again SMD) and ground, see description below...

 * You'll need an ISP-programmer for flashing the firmware (those are available on Ebay for ~15 Euro)